CopernicaMarketingSoftware/Documentation/Publisher/en/rest-delete-miniview.md

 `https://api.copernica.com/v1/miniview/$id?access_token=xxxx`

-The first $id needs to be replaced by the numerical identifier of the selection that you want to remove.
+The $id needs to be replaced by the numerical identifier of the selection that you want to remove.
 With this method you only remove the miniselection, and not the profiles that are inside of it.